If you have access to existing files or data you must follow the rules on keeping data to ensure that requirements of the Data Protection Act are met.

-Access to personal data should be restricted to those staff who require access for legitimate business or operational reasons, and used for the purpose(s) for which it was gathered.
+Access to personal data should be restricted to those staff who need access for legitimate business or operational reasons and it should only be used for the purpose(s) for which it was granted.

 Exercise caution if you are asked by a third party to disclose personal data.
-It should not normally be disclosed without the consent of the individual.
+It should not normally be disclosed without the consent of the individual data subject themselves.